 1: Too much familiarity

 Many managers are so immersed in their work and the company they no longer take the time to reflect on how things are actually done.
 Everything has become second nature.
 They assume (making an ass out of you and me) that everybody on the team knows the game plan as well as they do.
 They can no longer see the forest through the trees.
-And this is exactly why they need a process hierarchy.
+And this is exactly why they need a process architecture.
 It’s all very well cruising along in fair weather without a plan, but if you’re aiming for performance or need to weather a storm then you need all hands on deck and to know exactly who is doing what and how.

 2: “Nah, they’re just for the big players.”